 - Essential items – We all have certain items or supplies that we can’t live without.
 This could include: Infant formula, diapers, wipes, pet food, oxygen tanks, medical accessories etc.

-- Dust masks – These can be purchased from any hardware store.
+- N-95 masks – These can be purchased from any pharmacy.

 - Household chlorine bleach – With proper measurements, bleach can be used to disinfect water, clean surfaces and sterilize tools.
 (Print out directions on how to dilute the solution safely.)

 - Duct tape

 - Multi tool

 - Candles, waterproof matches, lighter